 My Great uncle Henry (Harry) Pledge was killed during the Third battle for Gaza on 6th November 1917.
 The CWGC advise me that he had no known grave there, but is remembered at the Jerusalem Memorial, he is also mentioned on a memorial in Midhurst, West Sussex.
 The Sussex County Archivist is searching for material relating to my uncle, we know that he was born in Heyshott, and enlisted in Horsham so he was a Sussex lad.
 Sadly, all my relatives from that era are all gone now, so I am relying on archives and perhaps the possibility that someone may have had a relative that was there [Egypt] in 1917, and may have spoken of Henry Pledge.

 Demolished around 1967, Somerfields supermarket was

 on on this site until June 2007.
-Note the garage at the side
+Note the garage to the

 Originally Public Hall opened 1882

 this building & North Street